carneiroDotDev/bash_scripts/README.md

 # bash_scripts
-Codes from the book Wicked Cool Shell Scripts and bash functions that I use often.
+Codes from the book <strong>Wicked Cool Shell Scripts</strong> and bash functions that I use often.